I often get asked what my best “weapon” as an investor is.

 1. Motive: What’s the seller’s real motivation?

-Whenever you look at a deal, you also want to find out why someone why give you a good one to begin with.
+Whenever you look at a deal, you also want to find out why someone would give you a good one to begin with.

 Think about it.
 If you have a well-performing asset, why would you sell?